quattor/quattor.github.com/_posts/2013-10-25-aquilon-site.md

 Personalities are collections of smaller chunks called features.
-A `feature` is re-usable in many contexts, by different personalities, hardware models or archetypes.
+A `feature` is re-usable in many contexts, by different personalities, hardware models.

-While we can bind features to personalities at any point in time, we cannot change the personality of a host during its lifetime.
-So we create the desired personality and some features now:
+A host needs to be receive a personality when it is first registered in Aquilon, so we add its personality first and bind some features to
+it:

 ```bash
 aq add_personality --personality 'illegal-spying-and-tapping' --archetype 'linux'